affankingkhan/TheWalkingSchoolBus/docs/README.txt

 40) When is the best time to kill a foreground activity?
 The foreground activity, being the most important among the other states, is only killed or terminated as a last resort, especially if it is already consuming too much memory.
-When a memory paging state has been reach by a foreground activity, then it is killed so that the user interface can retain its responsiveness to the user.
+When a memory paging state has been reached by a foreground activity, then it is killed so that the user interface can retain its responsiveness to the user.
 41) Is it possible to use or add a fragment without using a user interface?